 The NatWest bank more strictly stands on the north side of Golden Hill Lane opposite the junction with Chapel Brow.
 However, I include it here as it is the site of the former Wesleyan Chapel from which Chapel Brow is named.
 The red brick with white stone section of the building dates to 1927 while to lower ‘extension’ which includes the main door, was built in 1974.

 The junction at the south end of Sandy Lane with Church Road is currently closed to traffic.
-Sandy Lane runs in a fairly straight line north east to Broad Square and a junction with Balcarres Road.
+Sandy Lane runs in a fairly straight line northeast to Broad Square and a junction with Balcarres Road.
 This is where Sandy Lane now ends.
 Older maps show that what is now Broad Square, Sandy Lane used to turn to the north and follow what is now Balcarres Road passing “Old Hall” to a junction with Turpin Green Lane.
 Opposite “Old Hall” was a stone cross and a large pond which occupied the modern area of Balcarres Green (the Spider Park) and King Street.
 This change, I suspect, is connected with the building of the “Garden Village” which started in the 1920s.

 Although this is not strictly in Sandy Lane, I think it is worth pointing out the following.
-In the wall of Saint Andrew’s churchyard are the remains of an early opening for a pathway leading via steps into churchyard.
+In the wall of Saint Andrew’s churchyard are the remains of an early opening for a pathway leading via steps into the churchyard.
 We noticed this from an early map showing the area.
-The date above on the lintel reads 1827.
+The datestone above on the lintel reads 1827.

 Although technically in Pembroke Place rather than Sandy Lane Merlyn House is the former surgery and house of Doctor Cank during the 1930s.
-The house was originally called Sergeant House, but was renamed when Doctor Cyril Meredith Wilmott and Evelyn Berry moved in after their marriage.
+The house was originally called Sergeant House but was renamed when Doctor Cyril Meredith Wilmott and Evelyn Berry moved in after their marriage.

 Prospect House is one of nine pre 1893 buildings on Sandy Lane.

-The Grade II listed Charnock or Old Hall.
+Grade II listed Charnock or Old Hall.
 The current hall was built in 1660 by Roger Charnock, a Roman Catholic priest.
 Above the door is a coat of arms inscribed, “IHS AM RC 16 60”.
 Today the hall has been converted into two houses.
 The names “Blacklache Hall” & “Leyland Hall” have also been used in the past.

 Speculation: IHS is a common Christogram and is frequently interpreted as “Jesus Our Savior”.
 RC would be Roger Charnock.
 AM is unknown at present.
 1660 would be the year built.